Superconductivity Proximate to Non-Abelian Fractional Spin Hall Insulator in Twisted Bilayer MoTe$_2$: Results

 Building on these results, we can now analyze the pairing symmetry of the superconducting state by evaluating the order parameter

-with $\ket{N_h,0}$ denoting the many-body ground state for $N_h$ holes.
-The resulting wavefunction~[Fig.~\ref{fig:M3_SCQuantities}(e,f)] is real, ensuring time-reversal symmetry, and its momentum-space structure belongs to the trivial irreducible representation ($A_1$) of the point group symmetry generated by $C_3^z$ and $C_2^y\mathcal{T}$.
+with $\ket{N_h,0}$ denoting the many-body ground-state for $N_h$ holes.
+The resulting wavefunction~[Fig.~\ref{fig:M4_PairingSymmetry}(a,b)] is real, ensuring time-reversal symmetry, and its momentum-space structure belongs to the trivial irreducible representation ($A_1$) of the point group symmetry generated by $C_3^z$ and $C_2^y\mathcal{T}$.
 The sign change across the Brillouin zone naturally classifies the superconducting state as a nodal extended $s$-wave superconductor.
 As we note in~\cite{supp}, the wavefunction that maximizes the pair density matrix Eq.~\eqref{eq:pair-density-matrix} exhibits the same pairing symmetry, providing further confirmation of the result.
+The nodal character of the resulting superconductivity is further corroborated by the observation that the superfluid stiffness $D_s$ is comparable to the binding energy $|E_b|$, reaching a maximum ratio of $D_s/(|E_b|/2) \approx 0.9$.
+This stands in contrast to conventional fully gapped superconductors, where $D_s \gg |E_b|/2$~\cite{emery1995importance,chen2024superconductivity}.

 In~\cite{supp}, we report several additional observations.
-First, as expected, we observe that the many-body spectrum in our model is adiabatically connected to that of an ideal extended $s$-wave superconductor, realized when a strong attractive interaction in this pairing channel is introduced. {In addition, we have also computed the charge gap, whose behavior is again consistent with the nodal superconductivity.} Finally, analysis of the excitonic pair density matrix rules out intervalley exciton condensation as a candidate for the intermediate phase.
+First, as expected, we observe that the many-body spectrum in our model is adiabatically connected to that of an ideal extended $s$-wave superconductor, realized when a strong attractive interaction in this pairing channel is introduced.
+In addition, we have also computed the charge gap, whose behavior is again consistent with a nodal superconductor.
+Finally, we find that the binding energy and Fermi energy are of comparable magnitude and estimate a relatively short superconducting coherence length~\cite{supp}, placing the intermediate superconducting state in the BCS--BEC crossover regime~\cite{chen2024superconductivity}, consistent with experimental observations in moir\'{e} flat band superconductors of magic-angle twisted bilayer graphene~\cite{oh2021evidence,tian2023evidence}, magic-angle twisted trilayer graphene~\cite{park2021tunable,kim2022evidence}, and first moir\'{e} band twisted bilayer MoTe${}_2$~\cite{xu2025signatures}.
+We note that our estimate for superconducting coherence length incorporates quantum geometric contributions~\cite{iskin2023extracting,chen2024ginzburg,hu2025anomalous,iskin2025pair,thumin2025correlation}.

+\paragraph{Kohn-Luttinger Instability.} The superconductivity observed in our exact diagonalization calculations can be understood in terms of the Kohn--Luttinger mechanism~\cite{kohn1965new}.
+In particular, the continuum moir\'e band model in Eq.~\eqref{eq:single-electron-hamiltonian-K} exhibits both finite dispersion and non-uniform quantum geometry, the latter effectively contributing to dispersion effects when expressed in the hole representation~\cite{guerci2025fractionalization,supp}.
+As detailed in~\cite{supp}, we find that several factors---the presence of multiple Fermi surface pockets~\cite{maiti2010renormalization}, the proximity of van Hove singularities to the Fermi surfaces~\cite{gonzalez2008kohn,nandkishore2012chiral}, the large quantum metric associated with the first-Landau-level-like character of the band, non-uniform quantum geometry~\cite{shavit2025quantum}, and spin anisotropy---work together to generate substantial screening of the intervalley interaction~[Fig.~\ref{fig:M4_PairingSymmetry}(c)].